 Zeiss Batis 85mm f/1.8 or Sony FE 85mm f/1.4 GM

 The choice of lenses for portraits is now vast, with no less than six options to choose between.
 Let’s start with the classic 85mm focal length.

-The Batis 85mm is still our favorite option for portraits.
+The Batis 85mm is still our favourite option for portraits.
 It delivers excellent sharpness from the fastest aperture, has an excellent bokeh rendering that is true to Zeiss optical quality, and is a middle ground option when it comes to price.
-It features a weather-sealed build, a handy OLED screen and optical stabilization.
+It features a weather-sealed build, a handy OLED screen and optical stabilisation.
 At f/1.8 you have to deal with some vignetting but it isn’t anything you can’t fix in post.